jimthematrix/pet-dvp/atomic-settlement.md

 This design assumes that necessary negotations and orchestrations will happen ahead of time, with each of the trading participants having verified the setup of the locks in the relevant token contracts.
 A trusted party can then call the `initialize()` function on behalf of all the trading participants.
 The trusted party can either be a smart contract, or an externally owned account (EOA) held by a mutually trusted entity.

 After the `initialize()` call, each of the trading parties must be given an opportunity to review the initialized operations, by checking the `lockId` and the `approver` to be the right ones.
 And checking that the corresponding locks on the respective token contracts are securing the expected amount of assets for the trade.
 Then each of the trading parties should signal their approval to the escrow contract.
 Only after all approvals are given, should the `settle()` function be allowed to execute.

-Once all the approvals are given, `cancel()` should be disallowed, until the contract is marked as "FAILED" by a call to `settle()` due to reverts in any of the legs/operations.
-Then any of the trading parties can call `cancel()` to rollback the locks.

 On the other hand, any of the trading parties should be allowed to call `cancel()` on the orchestrator contract, before all the approvals are given.
 This prevents a malicious party from holding up the settlement by staying silent.